 What happens in a class?

-The session ends with a guided meditation, designed to help us take the teaching to heart in such a way that we are confident in beginning to practice it on our own.
+The session usually ends with another guided meditation, designed to help us take the teaching to heart in such a way that we can bring our experience into our daily life.

-Having learned some methods for improving our mind, we can continue to train in these meditations and special practices on our own.
-If we put these methods into practice we will experience our mind gradually becoming more peaceful, our problems diminishing and our relationships improving.
+Having learned some methods for improving our mind, we can continue to practice these meditations, applying the determinations and special insights gained to our daily life.
+By practicing in this way, we will experience our mind gradually becoming more peaceful, our problems diminishing and our relationships improving.

 As all General Program classes are based on Geshe Kelsang Gyatso’s books, teachers will often reference a particular section of these books.
-This gives us the opportunity to deepen our familiarity with the topic by engaging in follow-up study.
+If you are interested in following up with these texts, most are available at tharpa.com/us/.

 In order to support the Center financially, class fees are still being charged upon registration.
 That said, we understand that many are experiencing financial hardship at this time.
 No one will be turned away for lack of funds.
 Please contact Melissa Isabelle at firstname.lastname@example.org or 860.883.5675 if you need to make payment arrangements.